While many cannabis users would probably say that there’s no such thing as a cannabis addiction, others are adamant that cannabis is addictive.

 With the global surge of cannabis legalization we’re currently witnessing (and the subsequent wide acceptance by society), both the rookies in the cannabis world and the general public are concerned about the possible addictive traits of cannabis.

 This concern is of course completely legitimate, but unfortunately, the answer to this question isn’t simple at all.

 In medical circles, the term “cannabis addiction” is used in extremely rare occasions, while phrases like “cannabis use disorder” and “cannabis dependence” are much more prevalent.

 So, is cannabis addictive or not?

-The most important factor in developing an addiction to cannabis is an individual’s biochemistry, and approximately only one out of ten people are prone to become psychologically addicted to the active ingredients in pot (cannabinoids).
+The most important factor in developing an addiction to cannabis is an individual’s biochemistry, as approximately one out of ten people are prone to becoming psychologically addicted to active ingredients in cannabis.

 Dependence vs addiction

-For medical experts, addiction has to cover both the physical and the psychological compulsive need to use a substance (or for instance gambling, which clearly isn’t a substance, but also has an addictive effect), without considering the possible detrimental consequences.
+Addiction constitutes both the physical and psychological compulsive need to use a substance (or for instance gambling, which clearly isn’t a substance, but also has an addictive effect), without considering the possible detrimental consequences.

 What differentiates addiction from dependence is that addiction eventually leads to behavioral patterns which become more difficult to resist over time and accompanying biochemical changes in the brain caused by the abuse of that particular substance.

 Another important thing to consider is the difference between physical and psychological addiction.